zhuharev/vk/README.md

-Api wrapper for VKontakte and login/pass authorization (hack).
+Api wrapper for VKontakte and login/pass authorization (hack) on Go (golang).
 ==========
 ###Plus: masking client_id to the iPhone, Android, iPad, Windows Phone clients.